ologdm/muvi-tracker/README.md

 # MuviTracker

 Movie tracking android application based on [Trakt API](https://trakt.docs.apiary.io/#).
-The app relies entirely on LiveData to update data, includes data caching for better performance, and follows the principles of Clean Architecture.
+The app is partially written in kotlin coroutines, use Dagger for DI, includes data caching for better performance and follows the principles of Clean Architecture.

 ## Features
 - Explore popular and box-office movies